HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authorization/users_and_groups/custom_login_portlet.md

     }
     ```

     The setCredential method stores the user credentials in the credential vault.
-This sample code uses a Shared User slot.
+The code in the sample below uses a Shared User slot.
 This slot is shared across all portlets this user has access to, and there is one secret per user.

+    ## Sample code

-    You can find the full code for this in the following code samples:
+    You can find the full code for a custom login portlet in the following code samples:

     <!-->
     ```